 • Rifle Magazines x 3 Minimum

-• Magazine Carrier x 2 – This can be a battle belt, chest rig, belt carrier.
-Shooter preference.
+• Magazine Carrier x 2 – This can be a battle belt, chest rig, or belt carrier (shooter’s preference)

 • Rugged Clothing and Footwear